akka/akka/akka-docs/rst/java/typed-actors.rst

 This will block for as long as the timeout that was set in the ``Props`` of the Typed Actor, if needed.
 It will throw a ``java.util.concurrent.TimeoutException`` if a timeout occurs.
-Note that here, such a ``TimeoutException`` will be wrapped in a ``java.lang.reflect.UndeclaredThrowableException`` by the Java reflections mechanism, because the interface method does not explicitly declare the ``TimeoutException`` as a thrown checked exception.
+Note that here, such a ``TimeoutException`` will be wrapped in a ``java.lang.reflect.UndeclaredThrowableException`` by the Java reflection mechanism, because the interface method does not explicitly declare the ``TimeoutException`` as a thrown checked exception.
 To get the ``TimeoutException`` directly, declare ``throws java.util.concurrent.TimeoutException`` at the interface method.